 However, the design of the preference clause depends on the agreements made in the corporate documents, not automatically by law.
 Under Thailand’s company legislation, a preferred shareholder may have less, more or different company rights than an ordinary shareholder.
 There is no legally defined preference share structure.
 However, in any case, it is a misconception to qualify preference shares as “half share and half debt”.
 It is preferred equity, but definitely equity, no senior debt, no mezzanine financing.

 The straight preference share structure with Thai preference shares – a beneficial foreign investment structure

 The law does neither describe or define the type or scope of preference nor does it allocate the preferred shares to the Thai or non-Thai shareholders.
 A typical preference share structure could be:

 - The foreign shareholders hold in total 49% of common shares and the Thai shareholders own 51% preference shares.

-- Preference shareholders have 1 vote for 10 shares held, while ordinary shareholders have 1 vote for 1 share held,
+- Preference shareholders have one vote for ten shares held, while ordinary shareholders have one vote for one share held,

 - Preference shareholders are entitled to receive dividends before ordinary shareholders at the fixed rate of 5%.

 Also, preference shareholders are typically entitled to receive capital returns upon liquidation of the company not more than the proportion of capital investment.
 However, a liquidation scenario is a rather unusual event and has, therefore, no relevance for the structuring and the legal judgment.